joexi/JObjectCoder/README.md

 * saving instance to local.
 * instantiation a local file into instance.
 * support complicate class.
+* support decoding NSArray,NSDictionary object.
 * few api to remeber, easy to use.

 ###TODO
-* support decoding immutable NSObject(dictionary,array).
-* support decoding NSArray object.

 * support reference concept-same instance encoding to the same file.

 ###Environment